Readers question: Explain the main factors which affect population size and growth?

 - Availability of family planning.
 Increased availability of contraception can enable women to limit family size closer to the desired level.
-In the developing world, availability of contraception is more limited, and this can lead to unplanned pregnancies and more rapid population growth.
-In Africa in 2015, it was estimated only 33% of women had access to contraception.
+In the developing world, the availability of contraception is more limited, and this can lead to unplanned pregnancies and more rapid population growth.
+In Africa in 2015, it was estimated that only 33% of women had access to contraception.
 Increasing rates would play a role in limiting population growth. (link)

 - Female labour market participation.
 In developing economies, female education and social mobility are often lower.
 In societies where women gain a better education, there is a greater desire to put work over starting a family.
 In the developed world, women have often chosen to get married later and delay having children (or not at all) because they prefer to work and concentrate on their career.

 - Death rates – Level of medical provision.
-Often death rates are reduced before a slowdown in birth rates, causing a boom in the population size at a certain point in country’s economic development.
+Often death rates are reduced before a slowdown in birth rates, causing a boom in the population size at a certain point in a country’s economic development.
 In the nineteenth and early twentieth century, there was a rapid improvement in medical treatments which helped to deal with many fatal diseases.
 Death rates fell and life expectancy increased.

 - Historical factors/war.
 In the post-war period, western countries saw a ‘boom’ in population, as couples reunited at the end of the Second World War began having families.
-The ‘baby-boomer’ period indicates population growth can be influenced by historical events and combination of factors which caused a delay in having children until the war ended.
+The ‘baby-boomer’ period indicates population growth can be influenced by historical events and a combination of factors which caused a delay in having children until the war ended.

 The depressed economic conditions of 1929-39 caused a low birth rate.
 In the 10 years after the end of the Second World War, there was a spike in birth rates before falling to record low.